squid-cache/squid-cache.github.io/ConfigExamples/ContentAdaptation/C-ICAP.rst

   . {i} Note: ClamAV daemon (clamd) is memory consumption service, it uses about 200-300 megabytes in minimal configuration (mainly used to store AV database in memory), it can be higher during deep scans of big archives.
 So, you can put it on separate node with fast network interconnect with your proxy (this option is valid only when using squidclamav).

- . {i} Note: It is important to set StreamMaxLength parameter in clamd.conf to the same value as maxsize in squidclamav.conf.
+ . {i} Note: It is important to set !StreamMaxLength parameter in clamd.conf to the same value as maxsize in squidclamav.conf.

 I.e., uncomment and adjust in clamd.conf: